IntersectMBO/osc-documentation/open-source-committee/VOTING.md

 * **Balanced Accountability:** The staggered board method ensures that accountability is distributed evenly across the committee.
 With only one cohort being "new" at any given time, it becomes easier to assess individual and collective performance.
-This accountability helps maintain the committee's effectiveness and ensures that underperforming members can be addressed and replaced in a timely manner.
+This accountability helps maintain the committee's effectiveness and ensures that under-performing members can be addressed and replaced in a timely manner.

 * **Consistent Leadership Transition:** The method provides a predictable and structured way for leadership transitions to occur.
 This reduces the potential for leadership vacuums and ensures that the organization always